William Irving (American politician)

-William Irving (August 15, 1766 – November 9, 1821) was a United States representative from New York, and the eldest brother of author Washington Irving.
+William Irving (August 15, 1766 – November 9, 1821) was an American politician who served three terms as a United States representative from New York from 1814 to 1819.

+He was the eldest brother of author Washington Irving.

 Early life

 Irving was born in New York City on August 15, 1766.
 William was the eldest surviving son of eleven children born to William Irving Sr. (1731–1807), originally of Quholm, Shapinsay, Orkney, Scotland, and Sarah (née Sanders) Irving (1738–1817).
 Among his surviving siblings were four brothers and three sisters, including: author and a member of the New York State Assembly Peter Irving, Ebenezer Irving, John Treat Irving, diplomat and author Washington Irving, Ann Irving (wife of Maj.
 Gen. Richard Dodge), Catherine Irving, and Sarah Irving.

 Career

 After completing preparatory studies, Irving Joined his father in the mercantile business.
 From 1787 to 1791, he was a fur trader with the Indians along the Mohawk River, residing at Johnstown and Caughnawaga.

 In 1793, he returned to New York City and, along with his brothers Peter and John, joined the Calliopean Society, a literary club for young men.

+Congress

 He married, and in 1814 was elected as a Democratic-Republican to the Thirteenth Congress to fill the vacancy caused by the resignation of Egbert Benson.
 He was reelected to the Fourteenth and Fifteenth Congresses and served from January 22, 1814, to March 3, 1819.
 Irving, a close friend of James Kirke Paulding, the U.S. Secretary of the Navy under Martin Van Buren, supported the War of 1812.

 Irving contributed several essays and poems to Salmagundi, written primarily by Washington Irving and James Kirke Paulding.